 Talk about purpose

 Evidence shows that when we see our goals as part of a bigger or higher purpose, we are more likely to persevere with them.
 So, for example, wanting to study geography so that you can help save the planet is more motivating than just wanting to get a good grade.
 Feeling that you are part of something bigger gives greater meaning to our actions and is an important part of creating a mentally healthy family life.

 Get them to write down their goals

 Writing down their goals is another important part of helping children set goals.
 Because when goals are written down and shared with others, we are more likely to keep going.
 It also helps track progress, which can be really motivating.
 And it can also serve as an early warning sign that plans are off track and need to be adjusted.
-You can find lots of free printables to support children’s goal-setting online (try these from Activity Village).
+You can find lots of free printables to support children’s goal-setting online (try Activity Village).

 Praise effort and persistence

 Good goals take a bit of effort to achieve.
 Learning to keep going and persevere in the face of difficulty or challenge is hugely important.
 Parents can really help by praising children’s efforts (even if these are small) and pointing out what they are doing well (rather than making them feel they are not doing enough).
 Self-motivation will always be a determining factor in achieving goals.
 And helping children feel good about their small achievements is much more likely to encourage them towards bigger efforts.
 So point out role models who have succeeded despite initial failure and applaud your child for keeping going.

 When plans go awry, it’s okay to be disappointed.
 Or upset.
 Or angry.
 Listen empathetically and hold a calm space for your child’s emotion.
 Once the heat of their reaction starts to subside, you can support problem-solving and assist your child to adjust their plans.

 Those are my top tips for helping children set goals.
 Good luck!